-Among the array of historical sources that shed light on the circumstances surrounding the founding and development of the social work department at Bellevue Hospital is an address given by Bellevue's first Director of Social Work, Miss Mary E. Wadley, at the Colony Club on March 28, 1925.1 In her address, entitled "The Story of the Years," Ms. Wadley provides a remarkably candid, detailed and personal account of the origins, organizational structure, staffing, and accomplishments of the social work department during the first twenty years of its operation.
-Included are several case vignettes offered by Ms. Wadley as examples of how the intervention of the social service department made a real difference in the lives of the patients they serve.
+On March 28, 1925, Mary E. Wadley, Bellevue Hospital's first Director of Social Work, gave a public address on the accomplishments of the social work department during the first twenty years of its operation .1 The speech provided a remarkably candid, detailed and personal account of the origins, organizational structure, staffing, and accomplishments of the social work department, and included several case vignettes offered by Ms. Wadley as examples of how the intervention of the department made a real difference in the lives of the patients they serve.